 Energy – new and existing development

-- In line with Camden's Core Strategy 13 and Camden Planning Guidance – Sustainability developments involving 5 or more dwellings and/or 500sqm (gross internal) or more are required to submit an energy statement which demonstrates how carbon dioxide emissions will be reduced in line with the energy hierarchy.
-See Chapters 2-6 of Camden Planning Guidance 3 – Sustainability for further details and GLA Sustainable Design and Construction SPD
+- In line with Camden's Core Strategy and Camden Planning Guidance sustainability developments involving 5 or more dwellings and/or 500sqm (gross internal) or more are needed to submit an energy statement.
+This must show how carbon dioxide emissions will be reduced in line with the energy hierarchy.
+See Chapters 2-6 of Camden Planning Guidance 3 – Sustainability for further details and GLA Sustainable Design and Construction

 Sustainability considerations following the Ministerial Statement March 2015

-Following the Ministerial Statement 25 March 2015, the Council would like to clarify its position on sustainability considerations in connection with existing policies CS13.
-Tackling climate change through promoting higher environmental standards, DP22 Sustainable design and construction, and DP23 Water.
+Following the Ministerial Statement 25 March 2015, Camden wants to clarify its position on sustainability considerations in connection with existing policies:

 The Ministerial Statement sets out the Government’s national planning policy on the setting of technical standards for new dwellings.
-The Housing Standards Review sought to rationalise differing standards and in doing so has withdrawn the Code for Sustainable Homes (except for legacy cases) and set a new system of optional Building Regulations on water and access as well as a new national space standard.
+The Housing Standards Review sought to rationalise differing standards.
+In doing so it has withdrawn the Code for Sustainable Homes (except for legacy cases).
+It has set a new system of optional Building Regulations on water and access as well as a new national space standard.